 - Managing up as well as down

-If you’d like to discuss what you’d like to get from a coaching relationship, please call me on +44 7973 414263.
+If you’d like to discuss what you’d like to get from a coaching relationship please call me on +44 7973 414263.

 A human approach

-A lot of business processes aim for standardisation, there’s a tendency to expect everyone to be the same, and to be efficient.
+A lot of business processes aim for standardisation.
+There’s a tendency to expect everyone to be the same, and to be efficient.
 For every kind of business situation, there are books and manuals offering standard solutions … you know: seven steps for this, the four secrets of that, the three best practices for the other…

-So if a coach arrives with a standard model (eg GROW) he is quite likely to increase that sense of disconnect, not make it better.
 I think we do better as human beings when time and space is taken to find the individual approach rather than the standard one.

-Timothy Gallwey, author of the “Inner Game” points out that coaches who come in with solutions for clients actually tend to reinforce their client’s sense of incompetence.
+Timothy Gallwey, author of the “Inner Game” points out that trainers who come in with solutions for clients actually tend to reinforce their client’s sense of incompetence.
 Richard Farson, a great writer on management, also suggests that standard training has the same effect – it actually disables the recipient’s confidence in their own talent and ability to work out solutions.
 Like Farson, I think it’s better to practice getting comfortable with ambiguity in work, rather than painting over the cracks with a standard process.

 What actually works?

 There is research on what actually works in relationships where there is some goal of personal change.
 It concludes that ta key factor in success is that both participants have faith and trust in each other and share some optimism about the outcome.
 That creates the context in which the client can figure out for himself the best way forward.
 This gives him the joy of disovery and an inherent sense of ownership.